About the Redford Union Schools Oral Program

 Who We Are

-The population served by a hearing impaired program is defined by state law (Revised Administrative Rules) to include students with any degree of hearing loss, including fluctuating hearing loss, that adversely affects educational performance.
-To qualify for HI services, or to be recertified, the following are required by state law:
+The population served by a deaf or hard of hearing program is defined by state law (Revised Administrative Rules) to include students with any degree of hearing loss, including fluctuating hearing loss, that adversely affects educational performance.
+To qualify for DHH services the following are required by state law:

 - A recent (less than one-year-old) report from an ear-nose-throat (ENT) doctor;

-- Assessment by local district or RUOPHI staff verifying educational impact.
+- Assessment by local school district or RUOPDHH staff verifying educational impact.

 Where do We Serve

-The Redford Union Oral Program for children with Hearing Impairments serves residents of twelve school districts in western Wayne County: Redford Union, South Redford, Romulus, Inkster, Westwood, Crestwood, Wayne-Westland, Garden City, Livonia, Van Buren, Plymouth-Canton and Northville schools.
-Two service models are offered:
+The Program serves children from birth to age 26 from school districts across western Wayne County including: Redford Union, South Redford, Romulus, Westwood, Crestwood, Wayne-Westland, Garden City, Livonia, Van Buren, Plymouth-Canton and Northville schools and participating Charter and private schools in these districts.